Chris Cornell: Death and aftermath

 Cornell's widow contacted insurance lawyer Kirk Pasich a few minutes after her husband's death.
-Pasich became the spokesperson for the widow and blamed lorazepam for the singer's death, stating that Cornell would not intentionally take his own life.
-Cornell's widow said, "When we spoke after the show, I noticed he was slurring his words; he was different.
+Pasich became the spokesperson for the widow and blamed lorazepam for the singer's death, stating how in her opinion Cornell would not intentionally take his own life.
+Cornell's widow said: "When we spoke after the show, I noticed he was slurring his words; he was different.
 When he told me he may have taken an extra Ativan or two, I contacted security and asked that they check on him."
 Following the release of the autopsy and toxicology report, Cornell's widow released a statement to the press:

 Many of us who know Chris well noticed that he wasn't himself during his final hours and that something was very off.
 We have learned from this report that several substances were found in his system.
 After so many years of sobriety, this moment of terrible judgment seems to have completely impaired and altered his state of mind.
 Something clearly went terribly wrong and my children and I are heartbroken and are devastated that this moment can never be taken back.
 We very much appreciate all of the love we have received during this extremely difficult time and are dedicated to helping others in preventing this type of tragedy.

 Three weeks after his death, the music video for Cornell's single "Nearly Forgot My Broken Heart" was removed from YouTube.
-Released in September 2015, the video depicted the singer as a death row prisoner in the Old West who survived a hanging.
+Released in September 2015, the video depicted Cornell as a death row prisoner in the Old West who survived a hanging.
 Cornell's son, Christopher, also appeared in the video.

-Cornell publicly talked about his struggle with depression, isolation, and suicidal thoughts several times throughout his life.
-This started after Cornell stated he had ingested PCP for the first and only time, causing a "deep scar on his psyche".
-This changed his life overnight.
-He said he became an introvert and experienced anxiety and depression, dealing with this period for over two years.